telefonicaid/thinking-cities/docs/topics/performance_considerations.md

 - Context entities should model things (either physical or logical) *existing* in your application domain (e.g. buildings, cars, people, etc.) but they shouldn't be used to model *transient* states (such as alarms, notifications, tickets, etc.).
-Although the Context Broker API supports this kind of usage, it may involve several several problems in the platform.
+Although the Context Broker API supports this kind of usage, it may involve several operational issues in the platform (if user doesn't manage her transient entities properly).
 More information on this topic is discussed in [this document](proper_entities_usage.md).